-At Fortuna Admissions, we often discuss funding options, how to pay for an MBA, and advise candidates on their university scholarship applications.
+At Fortuna Admissions, we often discuss options for paying for an MBA and advise candidates on their scholarship applications.
 Having myself headed up INSEAD’s Admissions & Financial Aid office, I’ve compiled some essential guidance to get you started on financial aid for MBA, which includes tips and insights from the experts at College Coach and MPOWER Financing.

 10 Tips on MBA Financial Aid: What To Know About Paying for Business School

 It’s never too early to start saving for your MBA, in fact, you should do so as soon as you decide you are going to apply.
-This means getting serious about adjusting your expenditure downwards; this is a good time to cut back on your daily Starbucks.
-You’re not alone if you’re among the young professionals with a chunky disposable income accustomed to spending what you earn without much thought – especially if you don’t have kids or a mortgage payment.
-It can be a big shock to be thrust into a student lifestyle again, so it’s better to start the trimming earlier rather than later.
+This means getting serious about adjusting your expenditure downwards; now is the time to cut back on your daily Starbucks.
+You’re not alone if you’re among the young professionals with enough disposable income to be able to spend what you earn without much thought – especially if you don’t have kids or a mortgage payment.
+It can be a big shock to be thrust back into a scrimping student lifestyle, so it’s better to start the trimming earlier rather than later.

-That said, it’s likely the financial aid office will have less funding available the later you apply (many distribute financial aid for MBA students on a first come, first serve basis).
+That said, many schools distribute financial aid for MBA students on a first come, first served basis.
+That means it is to your advantage to apply early, because the financial aid office may have less funding available the later you apply.
 If there are multiple admission rounds, apply in the first round.
-Be sure to complete the FAFSA for MBA application before the priority deadline – funds do run out!
+If you are a US citizen, be sure to complete the FAFSA for your MBA application before the priority deadline – funds do run out!
 Investigating MBA grants and scholarship funding is another thing you should do well before you even contact and apply for MBA education programs – some are even earlier than the app deadline (view our related article on finding scholarships for your MBA application).

-Avoid inflating your income if you can.
+Your income is a big piece of the need-based aid puzzle.
+Once you know you’re going for an MBA, avoid inflating your income if you can.
 Try not to have a capital gain in the year(s) being assessed.
-But if you do, let the financial aid office know that it was a one-time occurrence, whether it is a one-time capital gain, abnormal bonus, severance package, or unemployment income.
+If you do, let the financial aid office know that it was a one-time occurrence, whether it is a one-time capital gain, unusually large bonus, severance package, or unemployment income.
 They may be willing to make concessions.

-While you still need to complete the FAFSA to apply for need-based aid, the graduate process differs from undergrad as parent financial data is no longer required.
-However, if you are married at the time of filing your FAFSA, then you’ll need to include your spouse’s income on the FAFSA for MBA, and this joint income will likely be used to determine any need-based funding.
-It’s not the most romantic consideration when setting your wedding date, but it’s something to think about if you haven’t tied the knot.
+Keep in mind that your spouse’s income will influence potential aid.
+You still need to complete the FAFSA to apply for need-based aid, but for graduate school, parent financial data is no longer required.
+However, you will need to include your spouse’s income on your FAFSA application if you are married at the time of filing the form.
+This joint income will likely be used to determine any need-based funding.
+It’s not the most romantic consideration when setting your wedding date, but it’s something to think about if you haven’t yet tied the knot.

-Some community programs require the CSS PROFILE application in addition to the FAFSA.
-The CSS PROFILE asks students to report equity in your home, if applicable, so be aware that this will be an additional asset that isn’t included on the FAFSA.
+Some community lending programs require the CSS Profile application in addition to the FAFSA.
+The CSS Profile asks students to report equity in your home, if applicable, so be aware that this will be an additional asset that isn’t included on the FAFSA.

-If you have special circumstances, reach out to the financial aid office.
-Although consumer debt and prior student loan debt typically won’t fly, unusually high medical expenses may be considered.
+If you have any unusual circumstances in your financial picture, reach out to the financial aid office.
+Consumer debt and prior student loan debt typically won’t fly, but unusually high medical expenses may be considered.

 If you’re an international student, make sure to look for both loans and scholarships that are specifically targeted to people from your home country.
 Some examples of financing that are country-specific: